openfaas/faasd/docs/ROADMAP.md

 Should have:

-* [ ] Offer a recommendation or implement a strategy for faasd replication/HA
 * [ ] Monitor and restart any of the core components at runtime if the container stops
 * [ ] Asynchronous function deletion instead of synchronous
 * [ ] Asynchronous function start-up instead of synchronous

 Nice to Have:

-* [ ] Terraform for AWS (in-progress)
+* [ ] Live rolling-updates, with zero downtime - requires moving to IDs vs. names for function containers
-* [ ] Total memory limits - if a node has 1GB of RAM, don't allow more than 1000MB of RAM to be reserved via limits
+* [ ] Total memory limits for a node - if a node has 1GB of RAM, don't allow more than 1000MB of RAM to be reserved via limits
-* [ ] Offer live rolling-updates, with zero downtime - requires moving to IDs vs. names for function containers
+* [ ] Terraform for AWS EC2

+Won't have:

+* [ ] Clustering
 * [ ] Multiple replicas per function

 ### Completed